mehrzad1994/TOR/README.md

   - Do not disclose any personal information Information likes location, hobbies, pets name, screenshots and etc.
   - Use end-to-end encryption
-  (if the bar next to the URL bar is green it mean you're good)
+  (if the bar next to the URL bar is green it means you're good)

-## alternative search engin
+## Alternative Search Engin
 DuckDuckGo is an internet search engine that emphasizes protecting searchers' privacy and avoiding the filter bubble of personalized search results.
 DuckDuckGo does not show search results from content farms.It does not gather information about the users like their search history or cookies.
 [duckduckgo search engin](https://duckduckgo.com/)